 - If you see a gray plastic fitting when your water service pipe enters the home.

-- Some poly is totally hidden underground.
+- Some poly is not visible, and is totally hidden underground.
 We would have to come out and check for you.

-Other ways to tell would include a summary of info such as…
+Other ways to tell would include a combination of things such as:

 - My house was built between 1978 and 1995,

-- My neighbors on my street or in my neighborhood have had it replaced,
+- My neighbors on my street or in my neighborhood have had polybutylene pipe replacement.

 - The front wall of my basement is damp or wet.

-Why should I choose Five Star Plumbing Services to replace my poly pipe?
+Why Choose Five Star Plumbing Services to Replace My PolybutylenePipe?

-- Over 95% of all our polybutylene pipe replacements are trenchless.
+- More 95% of all our polybutylene pipe replacement jobs are trenchless.

-- All polybutylene pipe replacement comes with a 10 year warranty for material and labor.
+- All polybutylene pipe replacement comes with a 10 year warranty for materials and labor.